zirifqi/zirifqi/README.md

 # Hi there, I'm Zirifqi! 👋

 - I’m @zirifqi
-- I’m interested in **web programming**, focusing on both frontend and backend development.
+- I’m interested in **web programming** and always open to learning new tech.
 - I’m currently learning **NodeJS**, **ReactJS**, and **ExpressJS**.
 - Technologies I’ve used:
   - HTML, CSS, JavaScript